mgoberfield/GIFTs/validation/README.md

 --version flag
 ------------------
-By default, the validation tool checks IWXXM v3.0 documents.
-If your IWXXM XML documents are based on a different version of IWXXM, provide the appropriate major.minor combination using the '-v' or '--version' flag.
+By default, the validation tool checks IWXXM 3.0 documents.
+If your IWXXM XML documents are based on a different version of IWXXM, provide the appropriate combination using the '-v' or '--version' flag.

 The script will check for this version's local copy of the IWXXM schemas and schematron, and associated RDF files from the WMO Code Registry.
-If a copy is not found, the script will go to the canonical sources, 'http://schemas.wmo.int/iwxxm' and 'http://codes.wmo.int', to download them.
+If a copy is not found, the script will go to the canonical sources, 'https://schemas.wmo.int/iwxxm' and 'http://codes.wmo.int', to download them.
 Therefore, your machine will need access to the Internet when running this script the first time, and when switching to new versions.